 Update: This post meant to be an information about standalone (non-managed) ESXi systems.
 If you're running vCenter server in your environment, you have to upgrade your vCenter to 6.5 first.
 Obvious for some, but not for others… You can check my new lab post where I'm upgrading/migrating my vCenter 6.0U2 (Windows) to VCSA 6.5.

-Option to prepare a USB stick and upgrade by booting from USB is also interesting.
-We will explore other ways to upgrade (via CLI, via Network, via USB) in one of our future posts too, but today we’ll stick to something really simple.
+Option to prepare a USB stick and upgrade by booting from USB is also interesting – check this How to create a USB media with ESXi 6.5 Installation.
+We will explore other ways to upgrade (via CLI, via Network, via USB) in one of our future posts too, but today we'll stick to something really simple.

 Note that VMware has made the download available and released ESXi 6.5 just yesterday.
 I also recorded a short video from the process, which is really simple.
 You don't need to go to the CLI and you only need a clean ESXi 6.5 ISO image.